jburbs/scivalidate/README.md

 ### 1. Network Scale and Seeding

-Starting with the RPI Chemistry Department (32 faculty) identified 15 with both ORCID identifiers and substantial publication records, with connections to over 3,000 coauthors.
-Creating a comprehensive "tree of expertise" that identifies the top field experts in each domain requires both technical solutions and academic outreach.
+Starting with the RPI Chemistry Department (32 faculty), 15 were identified with ORCID identifiers and substantial publication records, with connections to over 3,000 coauthors.
+Creating a comprehensive "tree of expertise" that identifies the top field experts in each domain requires technical solutions and academic outreach.

 ### 2. Platform Integration

-The verification system must work across platforms where scientific discourse happens.
-Most major platforms (Twitter/X, LinkedIn, etc.) are proprietary with limited API access.
-We need innovative approaches to create a verification layer that works universally without requiring direct platform integration.
+The verification system must work across platforms where scientific discourse occurs.
+Most major platforms (Twitter/X, LinkedIn, etc.) are proprietary and have limited API access.
+We need innovative approaches to create a universal verification layer without requiring direct platform integration.

 ### 3. Critical Mass and Network Effects